Multidisciplinary Engineering Capstone Design

 Since its creation in 2009, the Multidisciplinary Engineering Capstone Design offers an innovative option to senior engineering students from multiple disciplines.
 It has grown and expanded to incorporate students from many engineering departments, as well as business, industrial design, MBA, and humanities.
 The program has completed over 100 projects with over 50 sponsors involving over 600 students.
 The program recently partnered with the engineering sciences minor, resulting in an even broader diversity of participating students.

 Capstone Project Sub-Programs

-Multidisciplinary Engineering Capstone Design consists of three types of projects each incorporating different students and industry partners.
+Multidisciplinary Engineering Capstone Design consists of various types of projects each incorporating different students and industry partners.